St Kilda suburb profile

 St Kilda rental market trends

-The rental market in St Kilda has remained relatively stable, with house rents holding steady at $700 per week over the past year, while unit rents have seen a modest increase of 2.9% to $530 per week.
-This stability, combined with St Kilda's vibrant lifestyle and proximity to Melbourne's CBD, continues to attract both renters and investors seeking a balanced urban living experience.
+The rental market in St Kilda has experienced moderate growth, with house rents increasing by 5.4% over the past year to $875 per week, while unit rents have risen 4.8% to $550 per week.
+With its vibrant lifestyle and proximity to Melbourne's CBD, St Kilda continues to attract both renters and investors seeking a dynamic and convenient living environment.

 Suburbs near St Kilda